rocket-pack/serverguide/secure-access.md

 The next security measure we're going to do involves _public keys_.
 In case you haven't come across them before, public keys are a way of accessing a server without requiring a password - in a real life analogy, using a password to access a server is like knocking on a door - why knock, when you can simply use your key and walk right in?

+To allow you to log in with your public key,you first need to find it on your computer.
+If you are using OS X or Linux, you should already have a public key created by your system in a hidden folder within your home folder, in a file called `id_rsa.pub` - open up a terminal on your computer and run `cat ~/.ssh/id_rsa.pub` to output the contents of the fille, and copy this output - this is your public key.
+If it looks like your public key file does not exist, simply run `ssh-keygen` and follow the prompts to generate your public key.

+If you are using Windows,you're most likely using PuTTY to login to your server.
+Because Windows doesn't support public keys natively, you will need to generate and set up a public key within PuTTY itself.
+See [this blog post](http://katsande.com/using-puttygen-to-generate-ssh-private-public-keys) for more details on how to do that.

 - find public key
 - add to application user
 - test